Perspective | How to get kids involved in keeping their rooms organized

 It takes more time to tidy up children’s rooms when you involve them, which is why so many parents decide it’s easier to do it themselves.
 But that doesn’t teach your kids to value their belongings or to have the organizational skills they’ll need later in life.

 Children need to feel ownership over their space and learn how to clean up after themselves in age-appropriate ways.
-Most children can start to help clean up toys and books as early as 2.
+Most children can start to help clean up toys and books as early as age 2.
 They won’t be able to pay attention for long, but they can put away a couple of blocks.

 As they reach elementary school, children can make decisions about what to keep and what to let go of.
 Eventually, they’ll be able to categorize items themselves and do their own sorting and culling.

 Some children will have a harder time keeping their rooms neat than others, not because they’re lazy or messy, but because learning challenges may require alternative approaches and additional tools.
-Cleaning up a chaotic space is difficult for adults with fully developed brains, much less adolescents or kids with attention-deficit/hyperactivity disorder or developmental disabilities.
+Cleaning up a chaotic space is difficult for adults with fully developed brains, much less adolescents or children with attention-deficit/hyperactivity disorder or developmental disabilities.
 Patience and flexibility are key.
 Try to establish a system that works for everyone but that still helps to create an orderly space.

 More from Lifestyle: